TMAFE/XP-Search-Assistant-Rewritten-Installer/payload/_READ_ME_.txt

 IMPORTANT NOTE: MAKE SURE ALL ACS FILES (NOT FCS) ARE IN C:\WINDOWS\MSAGENT\CHARS If this directory doesn't exist, please install MASH or MS Agent from Runtimes.
+Once again, MOVE THE ACS FILES ONLY [NOT FCS/ACT OR OTHER FILES]!

 NOTE: If you are using AgentPatch, run the program as Administrator!

-Welcome and thank you for your interest in XP Search Assistant Rewritten!
-This is version 1.00 of the program, and hopefully by now we've worked out all the bugs!
-We would like to thank everyone who has tested the program in the beta and now that its finished we hope you enjoy the end product!
+Welcome and thank you for your interest in

-Feel free to download more characters for the program at https://tmafe.com, whether its that annoying paperclip, a green parrot, or anyone else!
+XP Search Assistant Rewritten, a rewritten and more custom interpretation of the Windows XP search assistant!

 ---------------------------------------------------------
 System Requirements: